cdn-lnk/pkmn-genII-moveset-guide/README.md

 * __Save TMs for later__: If you can get stronger by other means, like leveling up or using items, save your TM for later (exception are buyable TMs).

+## The power of money

+* __If you can get the effect with items, do it__

+Example #1: A cloyster that knows withdraw versus a cloyster that doesn't know withdraw but trainer uses x defense.
+In both cases cloysters ends with +1 defense stage after one turn, however the latter has one extra slot for learning another move.

+Example #2: King's rock provides flinch.
+  * Fixme: Is it better to have a powerful move with king's rock or have low kick plus black belt? #todo: math

+Example #3: Potions vs rest.

+Item|Replaceable moves
+-|-
+guard spec|mist
+miracle berry(rare as f***)|safeguard(kinf of)
+quick claw**|quick attack, extreme speed(kind of)
+king's rock|flinch

+Still slower than extreme speed and quick attack
+X special raises both special attack and special defense.
+X Accuracy completly ignores checks.

 ## Multi turn (not to be confused with muti hit)

-* __Multi turn is bad__: Suppose your dugtrio uses dig.
+* __Multi turn is usually bad__: Suppose your dugtrio uses dig.
 The opponent knows what happens next and has one turn to plan for it.
 He could change for a gyarados which has immunity against dig and water moves against dugtrio.
 The more turns you need to accomplish something the more predictable and counterable (by switching for example) you are.
+  * #fixme what about lose pp?

 * __Burst is best than over time__: Suppose your charizard can knockout the opponent by using flamethrower once or by using thunder punch twice.
 Choosing thunder punch gives the opponent the chance to switch and save that pokémon for later, or even heal it.